 You can use Excel, Adobe Illustrator, Canva or Piktochart – if you have any of these creative programs and you know how to use them – do it.
 They should be visually appealing and eye-catching.
 If your graphs and charts are made right, they can even call your target audience to action.

-As any other marketing strategy, creating appropriate visual content takes time and careful planning.
+As any other marketing strategy, creating appropriate visual content takes time and careful planning of psychology.
 Of course, the more you deal with this aspect of marketing, the better you’ll be and more creative ideas you’ll get.
 Visiting other websites, reading informative and useful articles and guides, asking for advice from experts – you should keep on learning, and the results will be more than satisfying.